edthedev/edthedev.github.io/slides/btaa.md

 ???

++ Must have done the work to advise other developers. - We don't currently have a junior level position.
 + Working with your team should be a privilege.
 Make people feel good about it.
++ Your team members need to prioritize their allies success over their own creations.
+This doesn't come naturally to all developers.
 + There's no substitute for breaking into something to get someone's attention.
 + Proactive solutions all revolve around CI/CD with git.
 + Refined solutions require experience with IAM, QA, and Static Code Analysis.